Flyingfish812/p2myth/docs/Ship/Jeria.md

 |--|--|--|--|--|--|--|--|--|
 | 66.91 | 78.55 | 333.82 | 5 | 400.73 | 412.36 | 3 | 545.45 | 3 |

+## Comments

+- Niu: Mysterious main weapon that has a low lower bound and a high upper bound.
+Skilled players prefire main weapons and sweeps wave after wave, noob like me even miss the sparrows in act 1.
+- Flyingfish812: When can we have a Vorpal Lance APEX that changes it into a horizontal shot?

 ## Survival

 - Both REMP and Ult VL have bullet clearing capabilities.
 Using them alternately makes Jeria very survivable in a bullet hell.